 Also, don’t spam your subscribers with daily emails.
 It will simply destroy your contact list.
 Find that exact number of emails to send, which allows you not only to stay in touch with your audience but also keeps your income high in the green zone.

 The better you know your audience, the fewer chances your email goes to spam instead of the inbox.
 Why?
 Because if you know what your followers are interested in reading about, the better content you send and the higher the open rate.
-If your blog is targeted for different audiences, try analyzing their behavior, separate the contact lists, and send customers customized content depending on their preferences.
+If your blog is targeted at different audiences, try analyzing their behavior, separating the contact lists, and sending customers customized content depending on their preferences.

 For instance, if you write both for sales reps and CMOs, there’s no sense in sending a tutorial on cold calling to everyone.
 It’s better to split the contact list and send the article just to the sales reps, as they’ll appreciate this type of content more, increasing your IP’s rate.

 The quality of your content can be the reason why emails go to spam instead of the inbox.
 Even if your email made it to the user’s inbox, and even if it was opened, there’s still a danger that it might get marked as spam.
 To fix this:

 To minimize the risk of spam, personalization is a must.
 Even the simple addition of adding their own name in the subject line increases the email’s trustability by 26%.
 And with today’s advanced data technologies, you can do so much more than that.

 9. Keep the balance between good content and promotion emails.

 Emails are an important sales channel.
 But only if used wisely.
 When users subscribe to your blog, most likely, they are not ready to purchase just yet.
 Otherwise, they would already be setting up an appointment with one of your salespeople.